jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the transformations.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our technological evolution for years and only now have a grasp.

-Improving our technology is hard work, but at least we understand how to do research and development.
+Improving our technology from one age to the next is hard work, but at least we understand how to do research and development.
 Upgrading politics to a new age isn't so straightforward.
 Evolving new cultures, policies, and philosophies usually happens with uprisings, civil wars, or revolutions.

-Getting you involved in the game to upgrade our civilization is a better way to evolve.
-And it's much more peaceful too.
+When a guy named "[Friar Bruno (1548-1600)](https://en.wikipedia.org/wiki/Giordano_Bruno)" tried to convince Renaissance Europe that the Earth wasn't the center of the Universe (among many other far out ideas he had), Bruno was burned at the stake.
+When colonial Americans wanted their own country they had to fight a war.
+When black Americans wanted to be free and equal members, American had to fight another one.

+We don't have to join ancestors down these dark paths.

 The critical point to realize is that in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators have been upgrading our society to the Internet Age.
 All the while, the "eight different bosses" inside Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive.